-Courses offered during the months of December and May are referred to as Intersession and Maymester, respectively.
-These courses are offered online.
+Courses may be offered during the months of December and May, and, when offered, are referred to as Intersession and Maymester, respectively.
+These courses are offered via hybrid/blended delivery methods.
 Practicum, internship, conference courses, independent study and other similar arrangements are not permitted enrollments during the Intersession.
 All Intersession courses must meet the same content requirements and rigor as all other courses offered at the College during regular term sessions as measured by approved course based assessments.